Trademarked Colors: Owens Corning Pink

 In 1966, Owens Corning joined forces with Armstrong Rubber Company to produce tires reinforced with fiberglass.
 By 1971, the company’s annual revenue was over $500 million.
 In 1977, Owens Corning bought the Frye Roofing Company.
 This launched a massive venture to replace traditional roofing materials with new, fiberglass-reinforced roofing shingles.
 By 1976, Owens Corning had sales of more than $1 billion.

+These were staggering figures for the time, and they cemented Owens Corning’s position as the leading producer of roofing and building materials.
+The company’s focus on fibrous glass insulation and residential insulation solutions played a crucial role in this growth.
 That position has not budged in all these decades.
 Still based in Toledo, Ohio, Owens Corning had sales of $7.2 billion in 2019.
 The company employs 19,000 people in 37 countries.

 Major Innovations

 Owens Corning has invented innovative products that made it an industry leader.
 In 1945, it produced the first fiberglass-reinforced plastic car body.
 General Motors would later use this material to build the Chevrolet Corvette.
-In 1954, the company invented a process to make fiberglass insulation using a centrifuge to spin the fiberglass wool.
+In 1954, the company invented a manufacturing process to make fiberglass insulation using a centrifuge to spin the fiberglass wool.
 This process is now the industry standard.

 The company stands out for another reason.
 Owens Corning has long been known for its distinctive pink-colored insulation.